Can I begin working as a doula after taking this workshop?

 What exactly does the training include and how much does it cost?
 The

-$550 tuition for the Doula Training Workshop includes four full days of
+$600 tuition for the Doula Training Workshop is all inclusive.
+It covers four full days of

 instruction by a Certified Professional Midwife, your Doula Notebook (a